aajaber/Code-102-reading-notes/read7.md

-# Read: 05 - Operators and Loops
+# Read: 07 - Programming with JavaScript

 ## Operators:
 There are many types of Operators that we can use in JS.